-Amendment 59 Article 3, paragraph 9 a (new)

-9a. "unique identifier" means a combination of letters, numbers or symbols, determined by the payment service provider, in accordance with the protocols of the payment and settlement system or messaging system used to effect the transfer and which allows the source of the transfers to be identified.
+Amendment 31 Article 3, paragraph 9 a (new) 9a. "unique identifier" means a combination of letters, numbers or symbols, determined by the payment service provider, in accordance with the protocols of the payment and settlement system or messaging system used to effect the transfer.
+Justification Necessary definition of the term 'unique identifier'.

-Justification

-Necessary definition.